birkoss/ukulele-ionic2/readme.md

 * See if String is an existing ionic/angular classes (and rename it if it is)

+* Remove all clefs generation and use data.getClefs

+* Quiz - When in favorites, only use the correct position (like the favorited)

+* Quiz - Use the position

-* Quiz - Configuration: Add the possibility to include/exclude direction UP or DOWN
+* Quiz - Allow to choose which position to use

-* Notes - Add other clef (and options to change it)